 - 1 teaspoon salt

 - Preheat broiler.
 Combine first 5 ingredients and arrange on a baking sheet.
-Broil for 10 minutes or until vegetables begin to blacken and bubble.
-Place vegetables in a food processor along with cilantro, oregano, cornstarch, salt, pepper and chicken stock.
+Broil for 10 minutes or until vegetables begins to blacken and bubble.
+Place vegetables in a food processor or a blender (allowing steam to escape) along with cilantro, oregano, cornstarch, salt, pepper and chicken stock.
 Blend until smooth.

-- Heat a large skillet sprayed with cooking spray over medium high heat.
+- While veggies are roasting, heat a large skillet sprayed with cooking spray over medium-high heat.
 Add chicken (in batches if necessary) and cook until heated through.
-If desired, cut chicken into pieces and place in the slow cooker.
-Cover chicken with verde sauce.
-Cook on low for 4 hours.
+Pour sauce over chicken, reduce heat and simmer 20 minutes or until heated through.